bujiio/buji-pac4j/README.md

 /callback = callbackFilter
 ```

-The `callbackFilter` component is available by default (if using the `shiro-servlet-plugin` dependency which automatically loads the `Pac4jIniEnvironment`).
+The `callbackFilter` component is available by default (it is automatically loaded thanks to the `Pac4jIniEnvironment` component).

 ---